Abdullah-Sajjad026/Abdullah-Sajjad026/README.md

 </div>

-- 🌱 Full-Stack (MERN) developer with 3+ years of industry experience.
+- 🌱 Frontend engineer with 3+ years of industry experience working with mostly Startups and aspiring to go Full Stack

 - 👨‍💻 My recent works are available [here](https://www.abdullahsajjad.me)